laggingreflex/gfork/README.md

 ```
 -c, --command               Command to execute after cloning inside the repo dir.
 -R, --rm-rf                 Remove everything in target dir before cloning.
--F, --forks-dir             Directory to put new forks (create subdirs for repo) in .
+-F, --forks-dir             Directory to put new forks (create subdirs for repo) in.
 Default: ./
 -N, --node-modules          Shortcut for --forks-dir="./node_modules".
 --cc, --current-dir-command Command to execute in current dir after --command exits cleanly.
 ., --here                   Do stuff directly in current-dir, like clone etc.. (alias: .)